- 2017 year - the Year of Dialogue with the People and Human Interests

 In June 2017 in the Oliy Majlis of the Republic of Uzbekistan, an interparliamentary group for cooperation with the National Assembly of the SC "Uzbekistan-Kuwait" was established.

 The Sultanate of Oman has recognized the state independence of the Republic of Uzbekistan in December 1991.
 Diplomatic relations between Uzbekistan and Oman established in April 1992.

-The President of the Republic of Uzbekistan Islam Karimov has visited the Sultanate of Oman in October 2009, during which signed 19 bilateral documents.
+The First President of the Republic of Uzbekistan Islam Karimov has visited the Sultanate of Oman in October 2009, during which signed 19 bilateral documents.